Skip to main content

 The short-term risks of any type of surgery include reactions to anesthesia, excess bleeding, blood clots, and infections.
 Most men will have at least some pain after the operation, which can be helped with pain medicines, if needed.

-Usually men with testicular cancer are young and may be concerned about changes in how they look.
-They may be dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.
+Usually, men with testicular cancer are young and may be concerned about changes in how they look.
+They may be dating and worry about a partner’s reaction, or they may feel embarrassed by the missing testicle when in locker rooms.

-Surgery to remove retroperitoneal lymph nodes is a major operation.
+An RPLND, a surgery to remove retroperitoneal lymph nodes, is a major operation.
 Serious complications are not common, but they can happen.
-About 5% to 10% of patients have short-term problems after surgery, such as infection or bowel obstruction (blockage).
+About 5-10% of patients have short-term problems after surgery, such as infection or bowel obstruction (blockage).
 The standard approach for an RPLND requires a large incision in the abdomen, which will leave a scar and can take some time to heal.
-Your ability to get up and around after the operation will be limited for some time.
+Your ability to get up and move around after the operation will be limited for some time.
 This is less likely to be an issue if you have laparoscopic surgery, which uses smaller incisions.

-This type of surgery does not cause impotence – a man can still have erections and sex.
-But it might damage some of the nerves that control ejaculation.
-If these nerves are damaged, when a man ejaculates, the semen doesn't come out through the urethra to exit the body but rather goes backwards into the bladder.
-This is called retrograde ejaculation, and it can make it hard to father children.
+An RPLND usually does not cause impotence – a man can still have erections and sex.
+However, this surgery may cause problems with ejaculation.
+If certain nerves are damaged during the RPLND, when a man ejaculates, the semen may go backward into the bladder and not come out through the urethra to exit the body.
+This is called retrograde ejaculation, which can make it hard to father children.

-To save the normal ejaculation function, surgeons have developed a type of retroperitoneal lymph node surgery called nerve-sparing surgery that's very successful when done by experienced doctors.
+To avoid this ejaculation dysfunction, surgeons have developed a type of retroperitoneal lymph node surgery called nerve-sparing surgery.
+It can be a good option for certain patients, when done by experienced doctors.
 Testicular cancer often affects men at an age when they might be trying to have children.
 These men may wish to discuss nerve-sparing surgery with their doctors, as well as sperm banking (freezing and storing sperm cells obtained before treatment).
-Men with testicular cancer often have lower than normal sperm counts, which can sometimes make it hard to collect a good sperm sample.
-See Fertility and Men With Cancer for more about this.
+Men with testicular cancer often have lower-than-normal sperm counts, which can sometimes make it harder to collect a good sperm sample.
+See How Cancer and Cancer Treatment Affect Fertility in Men for more about this.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.